Skip to main content

 2023

-DIVIDED TRAPEZIUM PAINTINGS, Galerie Tschudi, Zurich
+DIVIDED TRAPEZIUM PAINTINGS, Galerie Tschudi, Zurich, Switzerland

 2022

-THE CRITICAL EYE, A arte Invernizzi, Milano
+THE CRITICAL EYE, A arte Invernizzi, Milan, Italy

 2021